NonoDOS/Virtual-Pet/README.md

 This game converted for play in a web browser.
 It can also be enhanced as a mobile game in the future with media queries.
 It is basically an animal stimulation game with the time lapse,timer count down using setIntervals .
 Basic Game with basic functions such as feeding, cleaning/brushing/)enhanced with p5.

 #Design/Features
 	-Amime forest theme
 	-or scenery
 	-include night modes

 #Future Work
 	1.Adding mobile View
 	2. Enhance with graphic
 	3. 2D and 3D animation
 	4. Other graphic background using three.js and p5.js
-5.
+	5. Adding more functions like talking a walk, going swimming,

 #References
+	1) need work
+	2) more work
+	3) more work
 #Acknowledgements

 [Awesome Readme Templates](https://awesomeopensource.com/project/elangosundar/awesome-README-templates)